Herbal Medicine Careers: Job Descriptions and Educational Info

 Learn about the courses and requirements for a master's degree program in Chinese herbal medicine.
 Find out about employment...

 Learn about the curriculum and requirements for earning a master's degree in herbal medicine.
 Find out about career options,...

 Herbal medicine degree programs are rarely available online.
 Students can occasionally find diploma programs through select...

 Herbal medicine practitioners use plant seeds, roots, berries, leaves, flowers and bark for medicinal purposes.
 Practitioners...

-- Herbal Studies: Overview of Adult Education Programs for Herbal Medicine
+- Herbal Studies: Overview of Adult Education Programs

 - Herbal Medicine Degree Program Summaries with Certification Info

 - Herbal Health Technician: Profile of a Career in Herb Medicine